 Use Your Pennsylvania Tax Dollars to Build Brighter Future

-You can fuel this work without significantly increasing your giving.
+And you can fuel this work without significantly increasing your giving.

 Simple.
 Smart.
 Impactful.